jauntybrain/flow-links-extension/PREINSTALL.md

-The Flow Links Extension offers a powerful replacement for the [retiring Dynamic Links](https://firebase.google.com/support/dynamic-links-faq) service and provides similar functionality.
+The Flow Links Extension offers a powerful alternative for the [retiring Dynamic Links](https://firebase.google.com/support/dynamic-links-faq) service and provides similar functionality.

 This extension allows you to create **Flow Links** - deep links that work on both iOS and Android platforms.